![]() |

 target.
 Cited frequency coverage is 2-18 GHz.
 Each battery includes

-four ESM vehicles, used to generate
+four unspecified ESM vehicles, used to generate

 targeting